Table of Contents

 After the product has been published and is accessible through our website and social media, stakeholders and readers can provide us with feedback, comments and suggestions through social media channels and a monitored inbox.
 Although changes may not be made to the product, the feedback is collected and consulted when developing future initiatives to ensure that Canadians can access the LMI that they need and want.

 Part of our mandate is to ensure that the LMI we deliver is relevant and up to date.
 To adhere to that, many of our publications are updated regularly.
-Our Future of Work and Now of Work Annotated Bibliographies, for example, are updated whenever new reports are published.
+Our Future of Work Annotated Bibliography, for example, is updated whenever new reports are published.
 Similarly, our Canadian Job Trends Dashboard is updated every week when new postings have been collected.
 Updates to our products are then shared through our website, social media and newsletter.

 Products that require regular updates are monitored and updated accordingly, some more frequently based on level of importance and relevance.
 The decision about which products are more relevant is determined by what is currently influencing the labour market and topics frequently discussed by labour market organizations, economists and our stakeholders.